nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

 !!!
 Warning
     Do not clear the screen.
 We want to make sure the "this is the original terminal window" text lingers when we toggle back to this window later.

+    This message may not be visible in the AWS browser terminal.

-Then type the command `screen` into the same AWS instance to start a new screen session.
+Then, type the following into the same AWS instance to start a new screen session.

 === "AWS Instance Code"
     ```